1973 NASCAR Winston Cup Series: Race recaps

-Southeastern 500 - Cale Yarborough won the pole and then led all 500 laps for a two-lap win.
+Southeastern 500 (continued) - The off-week for March 18 led to a continuation of the race that started on March 4.
+Cale Yarborough, who led all 52 laps before the race was scuttled, led all 448 laps of the second part for a two-lap win.
 Numerous crashes, notably a bad wreck to Buddy Baker's Dodge, thinned the field.